Hank119/Hello-World/README.md

 # Hello-World
-Training aid for Git Hub with close follow-up.This changes the previous line So far so good.This is the new content
+Training aid for Git Hub with close follow-up.
+This is the new content.So far so good.